 - Gratitude Cootie Catcher – This free printable gratitude activity for kids from Bren Did is full of thankfulness questions that are easy for elementary students to discuss.
 Print the cootie catchers and pick one gratitude question to discuss each day.

 - Thank You Cookies – Say thank you to someone special by making them homemade “thank you” cookies.
-Check out the easy, all-natural recipe from The Crunchy Chronicles.
 Help your kids deliver some cookies to your local fire department, police department, or your school’s front office.
+Check out this easy painted sugar cookie recipe.

 Middle School Gratitude Activities (age 11-13)